 How to Take An Effective Mental Health Day

-In today’s fast-paced world, stress, anxiety, and burnout are everywhere, especially for high-achieving women who are juggling work, family, and relationships.
+In today’s fast-paced world, stress, anxiety, and burnout are everywhere.
 Sometimes the best thing you can do for your well-being is to take a mental health day.
-But here’s the thing.
-Not all mental health days actually help.

 As a therapist who works with anxiety, perfectionism, people-pleasing, and burnout, here’s how to make your mental health day truly restorative.